About the Course

 - Gives you sufficient information and practice to start using NVC in your daily life.

-- Is run in an interactive and experiential style working with examples from participants’ own lives.
+- Is run in an experiential style working with examples from participants’ lives.

 - Is a recognised stepping stone to further NVC training.

 - Is a safe learning environment.

 - Identify the four steps of the NVC process.

 - Learn new and effective communication skills in a playful and supportive environment.

 - Explore connecting with others in times of conflict and with those who have different worldviews.